Manjež: Yugoslav Drama Theatre

 In the northern extension of the park is the Yugoslav Drama Theatre.
 It is on the location of the former stable of the Royal Cavalry It was a simple, two-story building, with elongated base, which became the home of the ensemble of the National Theatre in Belgrade, because the main building was damaged during the World War I. The first performance was held in January 1920.
 In July 1922 the building of the National Theatre was reconstructed but the old stable, popularly known as "Wooden manège" continued to serve as a theatre until 1927 the building burned to the ground.
 In this period it was known as the "Theatre at Cvetni Trg".

 The construction of the new building began that same year.
 After the plan designed by the prominent Russian architect, Nikolay Krasnov, the new building was financed by the shareholders' funds.
 Academically conceived, the main façade was enlivened by the series of decorative architectural elements and allegoric sculptures, by the author Vojislav Ratimirović Šikoparija, a Belgrade sculptor.
 The last temporary Assembly building was commissioned from 1931 until 1936.
 From 1929 until 1931, it served as the theatre building ("The building on Vračar") when the interior of the building was altered due to the temporary moving in of the National Assembly.
-The adaptation of building into the theatre was finished in 1947, projected by Моmčilo N. Belobrk.
+The adaptation of building into the theatre was finished in 1947, projected by Momčilo N. Belobrk.
 The theatre burned again on 17 October 1997, due to the bad wirings, and was reopened as a highly modernized building with restored much of the old exterior, on 23 May 2003.